 Google uses a number of signals to determine the title that will be shown to users, while the Title tag being the most preferred.
 But for some pages, Google’s algorithms would generate alternative titles to help users recognize relevant pages.

 Let’s take a look at an example where Google is dynamically changing the title depending on the search terms used by searchers.

 Here the keyword used is “mythemeshop keyword research”.
 As you’d expect, Google correctly shows MyThemeShop’s keyword research guide as the first result.

 Now, if we repeat this search with the terms “mythemeshop keyword research guide” – you’ll notice that the title of the exact same page shown by Google has changed this time:

-Google tries to adjust the title according to the search intent, but there are other causes as well, that could trigger the search engine to rewrite titles such as:
+Google tries to adjust the title according to the search intent, but there are other causes that could trigger the search engine to rewrite titles, such as:

-- The page does not specify a non-descriptive title or title tag
+- The page does not specify a descriptive title or title tag

 - The website has a number of pages sharing the same title or only with minor variations